tbl(1) — Linux manual page

 line length of the page, and becomes ugly or is exposed to

-more conventional typesetting, breaking across more than one
+conventional typesetting, breaking across more than one output

-output line (and thereby increasing the height of its row), it
+line (and thereby increasing the height of its row), it can be

-input line not as table data, but as a token starting a text
+specially, as a token starting a text block.
+Similarly, an entry

-block.
-Similarly, “T}” at the start of an input line ends a text
+“T}” at the start of an input line ends a text block.
+Text block

-share an input line with other table data (preceding T{ and
+tokens can share an input line with other table data (preceding T{

-following T}).
-Input lines between these tokens are formatted in
+and following T}).
+Input lines between these tokens are formatted

 text blocks can occur in a table row.